20 Warning Signs Your Parent Needs Help at Home

 When and How to Start the Conversation

 If you've noticed the warning signs, the time to start talking with senior parents is sooner rather than later.
 Do not wait until after a crisis has occurred.
 But how do you bring up sensitive subjects related to aging?
-Home Instead Senior Care, an American-based miltinational network of franchises specializing in nonmedical hom-based care to support seniors who wish to age in place, recommends some conversation starters that might help overcome the awkwardness.
+Home Instead Senior Care, an American-based multinational network of franchises specializing in nonmedical home-based care, offers some conversation starters below that might help overcome the awkwardness.

 Discuss what you've observed and ask your parents what they think is going on.
 If your parents acknowledge the situation, ask what they think would be good solutions.
 If your parents do not recognize a problem, or shrug it off, use concrete examples to support your concerns.

 Remember, you are having a conversation with an adult, not talking to a child.
 Patronizing speech or baby talk will only put older adults on the defensive and convey disrespect.
 Put yourself in your their shoes and think of how you would want to be addressed in this situation.

 Agencies and individuals typically bill on an hourly basis for their services, and that rate varies widely depending on your loved one's geographic location.
 Paying for services is one of the most challenging issues for families because most must pay for them out-of-pocket.
 Medicare and Medicaid do not pay for home care in most instances.
 Here are some other options that can be used to pay for care:

 - Health Insurance

 Some health maintenance organizations (HMOs) and some health and insurance plans provide coverage for home health care, so be sure to check explanation of benefits statements and policy details.

 - Long–term Care Insurance (LTCI)